madetech/handbook/roles/sfia/lead_designer.md

 Lead Designers are expert practitioners who influence and mentor others.
 They work with teams and clients to design and deliver public services.
 They do this by setting the direction, assuring the quality of design delivery across teams, and by leading multiple, or highly complex, services.
 They have an important role in creating a healthy user-centred design (UCD) community and culture at Made Tech.

-## Required competency for role
+## Required competency for the role

 ### Autonomy

 Self-initiates and works with little direction of where to focus energy to design and deliver good public services with their team.
 Takes responsibility for the team designing the right solutions for their problems.
 Works to define and assign design tasks to themselves and others.

 #### Examples of behaviour and responsibilities

-Below are examples of behaviours and responsibilities a person in this role might be expected to demonstrate.
-The list is provided for illustrative purposes only.
+_Below are examples of behaviours and responsibilities a person in this role might be expected to demonstrate.
+The list is provided for illustrative purposes only._

-- Assess quickly what design leadership a team needs to deliver a user-centred service and fills this role without being asked to.
+- Quickly assesses what design leadership a team needs and fulfils the role without being asked to.

 - Assures the quality of design work going into software production.